 - Pick awesome music.

 Now, this can be subjective.
 Awesome isn’t the same to everyone.
 Everyone’s business has a different feel and message.
 Make sure what you pick is in alignment with the branding message you are trying to put out into the world.
 If you’re a high energy, spirited company, you probably shouldn’t do a demo reel to Pachelbel’s Canon.
 Likewise, if you’re a super romantic, light and airy, “quiet beauty” type photographer, you probably don’t want to choose electronica music.
 For my latest demo reel, I chose a cheerful, upbeat song as I feel that sentiment goes hand in hand with my company name “Lovesome” which means displaying warmth and affection.
 I love to showcase happiness and joy in my photos, so a happy, joyful song suits my message.
-Photodex has a wide range of songs in their music library that are all free, but you can also pull from great online libraries such as SongFreedom to get your licensed music.
+Photodex has a wide range of songs in their music library that are all free.
 Remember, using licensed music is important.
 As photographers, we want people to respect our copyrights so we need to respect our artist peers in the music industry as well!

 - Share, share, share!